Spring Vale

-Spring Vale is a ward of Wolverhampton City Council, West Midlands, England.
+Spring Vale is a district and former ward of Wolverhampton City Council, West Midlands, England.
 It is situated SSE of the city centre, on the city's border with the Metropolitan Borough of Dudley.
-The population of the ward taken at the 2011 census was 12,243.
+The population of the ward at the 2011 census was 12,243.

+It now forms a part of the Ettingshall South and Spring Vale ward, the new boundaries taking effect from the May 2023 Council elections.

 Geography

 As well as Dudley, Spring Vale borders the Blakenhall, Ettingshall and Bilston East wards, and forms part of the Wolverhampton South East constituency.
 It contains the suburbs of Ettingshall Park, Woodcross (which is actually part of the Bilston township) and Lanesfield.

 History

-The area has seen some regeneration in recent years, as a result of the close of the Bilston Steel Works in 1979 by British Steel Corporation.
+The area has seen some regeneration in recent years, as a result of the closure of the Bilston Steel Works in 1979 by British Steel Corporation.
 The works were a major employer for the area and the location where the first Bessemer blast furnace was installed, which allowed the invention of Tarmac using burnt coal residue.
-The closure of works resulted in the loss of 2,000 and the surrounding communities all witnessed a rise in unemployment and significant damage to their local economies.
+The closure resulted in the loss of 2,000 jobs and significant damage to the local economy.